 Progesterone – For a Pregnancy Glow without the Belly

-Unlike Estrogen, your Progesterone levels begin to decline in your mid to late 30’s, and leaves skin looking dull and lacking luster.
+Unlike Estrogen, your Progesterone levels begin to decline in your mid to late 30s and leave your skin looking dull and lacking luster.
 Have you ever wondered why pregnant women glow so hard?
 The secret is the high level of progesterone.
 This revitalizing hormone is amazing for skin elasticity and circulation.
 Like Estrogen, on the other hand, Progesterone levels decline with menopause as well as with stress.
-Low levels of progesterone are also associated with PMS, fibrocystic breast disease, infertility, increased risk and incidence of miscarriage as well as polycystic ovarian syndrome (PCOS).
-You can support your Progesterone levels with evening primrose oil, herbs such as vitex (chasteberry) or natural progesterone creams.
-Also, stress management and good quality sleep is extremely important to maintaining healthy progesterone levels.
+Low levels of progesterone are also associated with PMS, fibrocystic breast disease, infertility, increased risk and incidence of miscarriage as well as a polycystic ovarian syndrome (PCOS).
+You can support your Progesterone levels with evening primrose oil, herbs such as vitex (chaste berry), or natural progesterone creams.
+Also, stress management and good quality sleep are extremely important to maintaining healthy progesterone levels.

 Growth Hormone – The Repair Hormone

 These suggestions will help you slow down your aging process.
-But sometimes, reversing the signs of aging after the damage has already been done is difficult and near impossible.
-To get a head start, medical grade beauty treatments can help you feel good about your outer vitality again, while you work on your inner health.
+But sometimes, reversing the signs of aging after the damage has already been done is difficult and nearly impossible.
+To get a head start, medical-grade beauty treatments can help you feel good about your outer vitality again, while you work on your inner health.